Advising for Visiting (Transient) Students

 Qualifying students will be admitted under the curriculum code labeled UN-NDUG-UNVS.

-Those who wish to continue from semester to semester as a Visiting Student must reapply each term or communicate their intent to continue to their assigned advisor.
-Students will only be billed the application fee the first time they apply as a visiting student (exception: unless student exchange agreements between Texas Tech University and other institutions contain different provisions regarding credit hours and reapplication).
-Students who are not enrolled for consecutive semesters and wish to return will have to reapply through the Apply Texas application and pay the associated fee.
+Transient students are not eligible for financial aid as funds are only available for degree-seeking students.
+Those who wish to continue from semester to semester as a transient student must reapply each term.
+Students will only be billed the application fee the first time they apply as a transient student, unless student exchange agreements between Texas Tech University and other institutions contain different provisions regarding credit hours and reapplication.
+Transient students are limited to enrollment in two consecutive long semesters.
+If you wish to continue as a Visiting student after two consecutive semesters you must reapply to Texas Tech University as a Visiting students. (see "Applying" section above).

 Following your acceptance to Texas Tech as a Visiting Student all communications will go through your Texas Tech email account.
 You can find directions on setting this up online at: http://j.mp/techmailsetup.
 Please check this email daily for updates from Texas Tech, University Advising, and your professors.